bjerkvik/dat255-deep-learning-pathology/README.md

 ## Results and Achievements

-Our deep learning model achieved an accuracy of 0.97.
+The deep learning model achieved an accuracy of 0.97.
+I did not use a validation set?, so there is a possibility of some overtraining.

 <img width="239" alt="image" src="https://user-images.githubusercontent.com/54101071/233719132-5cb80c0d-711a-4f70-a798-f51dfaaf695a.png">